Zhang Dejiang: Health and education

 Zhang also spearheaded initiatives to improve public health.
 For example, he implemented a plan known as "one medical station per village", granting modern clinical services to underdeveloped villages for the first time.
 Zhang's achievements at a time when national health care reform seemed to be failing gained him recognition from officials at the national Ministry of Health.

 While planning for Guangzhou's "Education Town" began in 2000, Zhang approved the project immediately after his appointment to Guangdong and construction began in 2003.
 Before building began thousands of police and relocation officials armed with electric truncheons, dogs, and helicopters cleared the site of 10,000 villagers.
 Many villagers complained of inadequate compensation.
 Local media outlets were banned from reporting negative news about the project and law firms refused to handle compensation cases due to their sensitive nature.
 Construction was completed in a mere nine months.
 Contractors working on the project complained that the completion deadline was too tight and that they could not guarantee the quality of their work.
-Numerous artefacts believed to date to the Western Han Dynasty were found during construction, but archaeologists were usually barred from entering the construction site.
+Numerous artefacts believed to date to the Western Han dynasty were found during construction, but archaeologists were usually barred from entering the construction site.
 Zhang said of the rapid progress, "It's a modern urban construction management miracle."
 In 2004 a group of villa owners whose homes were confiscated to build the Guangzhou University Town threatened to sue Zhang, along with other officials, for abusing their authority.
 The property owners claimed that their homes were seized to provide premium land for property development.

 Patron ties

 It is widely believed that Zhang owes his appointment as Guangdong party secretary to then-party leader Jiang Zemin.
 Nonetheless, Zhang was not considered a part of the "Shanghai clique" of Jiang's closest associates.
 There was speculation that Zhang was allowed to remain in power in Guangdong because he switched allegiances in favour of Hu Jintao during the leadership struggle in 2003.
 Critics of Zhang say he obtained power through his good relationships with senior leaders instead of real achievements.
+Zhang is reportedly also connected to the faction of Deng Xiaoping through Deng's son Deng Pufang and fellow former Standing Committee member Yu Zhengsheng.